React-online/eduframe-php-client/REFACTORING_SUMMARY.md

   - Complex behavior documentation

 #### Consistent Formatting
-- Updated method braces to be on new lines consistently
 - Removed unnecessary spacing
 - Fixed comparison operators (changed `==` to `===` for type-safe comparisons)
 - Removed trailing `else` after `return` statements (using early returns pattern)